 3. Performance Material

-To grow our abilities and repertoire, we have to set goals in each of these zones and possess the deliberate practice skills to reach our goals.
+To grow our abilities and repertoire, we have to set goals in each of these zones and possess particular practice skills to realize our goals.

-For instance, we need to identify how we’ll bring unfamiliar pieces to concert level, maintain our core repertoire, hone our technical prowess, and elevate our sight-reading and improvisation skills.
+For instance, we need to identify how we’ll bring unfamiliar pieces to concert level, maintain our core repertoire, refine our technical abilities, and elevate our sight-reading and improvisation skills.

 Process and Outcome Goals

 Our goals, however, shouldn’t be just outcome-oriented but also process-centered.

 Process goals encompass the ‘doing’ aspects of learning.
 As Student 2 exemplifies, they incorporate making decisions about how to manage time, solve problems, control tempos, and refine interpretations.